kubernetes/enhancements/keps/sig-scheduling/5677-dra-resource-availability-visibility/README.md

     // +optional
     Capacity ResourceList `json:"capacity,omitempty"`

-    // Available represents the remaining available capacity after subtracting
+    // AvailableCapacity represents the remaining available capacity after subtracting
     // all allocations.
 Only set for multi-allocatable devices.
     // +optional
-    Available ResourceList `json:"available,omitempty"`
+    AvailableCapacity ResourceList `json:"availableCapacity,omitempty"`
 }

-// DeviceCondition describes a condition of a device type DeviceCondition struct {
-    // Type of device condition
-    // +required
-    Type DeviceConditionType `json:"type"`

-    // Status of the condition (True, False, Unknown)
-    // +required
-    Status ConditionStatus `json:"status"`

-    // LastTransitionTime is the last time the condition transitioned
-    // +optional
-    LastTransitionTime metav1.Time `json:"lastTransitionTime,omitempty"`

-    // Reason is a brief machine-readable explanation for the condition
-    // +optional
-    Reason string `json:"reason,omitempty"`

-    // Message is a human-readable explanation for the condition
-    // +optional
-    Message string `json:"message,omitempty"`
-}

-// DeviceConditionType is the type of device condition type DeviceConditionType string
+// DeviceState represents the availability state of a device.
+// Note: Health/error conditions are tracked separately in KEP-5283.
+type DeviceState string

 const (
-    // DeviceAllocated indicates the device is currently allocated to one or more claims DeviceAllocated DeviceConditionType = "Allocated"
+    // DeviceStateAvailable indicates the device is fully available for allocation DeviceStateAvailable DeviceState = "Available"

+    // DeviceStatePartiallyAllocated indicates the device has some allocations
+    // but still has available capacity (only for consumable capacity devices) DeviceStatePartiallyAllocated DeviceState = "PartiallyAllocated"

-    // DeviceAvailable indicates the device is available for allocation DeviceAvailable DeviceConditionType = "Available"
+    // DeviceStateAllocated indicates the device is fully allocated
+    // (no more capacity available)
+    DeviceStateAllocated DeviceState = "Allocated"

-    // DeviceError indicates there is an error with the device DeviceError DeviceConditionType = "Error"
+    // DeviceStateUnavailable indicates the device cannot accept allocations
+    // even though it may not be directly allocated.
+This happens with
+    // partitionable devices when shared/parent resources are exhausted.
+    // See StateReason for details.
-)
+    DeviceStateUnavailable DeviceState = "Unavailable" )

 // DeviceAllocation describes a single allocation of a device or portion of a device